 It gets absorbed properly and attenuates the various underlying signs and symptoms of IBS.

-Fennel seeds: Fennel seeds are very well-known as anti-inflammatory, analgesic, carminative herb and also have a distinct taste that aids in digestion.
-It work as a potent wound healing and contains soothing properties that provide relief from stomach pain, heaviness, bloating, indigestion, flatulence, etc.
+Fennel seeds: Fennel seeds (ayurvedic IBS treatment) are very well-known as anti-inflammatory, analgesic, carminative herbs and also have a distinct taste that aids in digestion.
+It works as a potent wound healing and contains soothing properties that provide relief from stomach pain, heaviness, bloating, indigestion, flatulence, etc.